Documentation

 What to do next

-After the workflow is saved, test it with a real or sample vehicle before using it with customers.
+After your test run works, train technicians with Run event workflow from Schedule.
 If staff also need clearer progress labels, continue with Manage custom statuses and amenities.